‘RHONJ’ Star Dolores Catania Speaks Of Teresa Giudice’s Marriage To Joe Ahead Of Her Trip To Italy

 As The Inquisitr previously reported, Teresa and her family will reportedly travel to Italy sometime next week to reunite with Joe in person for the first time since earlier this year.

-While Joe was released from prison in March, he was immediately taken into custody by ICE and thrown into an immigration detention center nearby, where he remained until mid-October, when he chose to return to his native Italy as he awaited a final decision on his deportation appeal.
+While Joe was released from prison in March, he was immediately taken into custody by ICE and thrown into an immigration detention center nearby.
+He remained there until mid-October, when he chose to return to his native Italy as he awaited a final decision on his deportation appeal.

 The Real Housewives of New Jersey Season 10 premieres on Wednesday, November 6 at 8 p.m. on Bravo TV.